bhclowers/academic-clowers/content/project/SLIM/structures-for-lossless-ion-manipulation.md

 url_video: ''
 slides: ''
 ---
-Building upon the monumental efforts by RDS et al. at PNNL, we have implemented
+Building upon the monumental efforts by RDS et al. at PNNL, we have implemented a customized version.